artscorestudio/user-bundle/README.md

 # Artscore Studio User bundle

-User Bundle is a Symfony 3 bundle for create and manager users in Symfony3 application.
+User Bundle is a Symfony 3 bundle for create and manage users in Symfony3 application.
 This package is a part of Artscore Studio Framework.

 IMPORTANT NOTICE: This bundle is still under development.
 Any changes will be done without prior notice to consumers of this package.
 Of course this code will become stable at a certain point, but for now, use at your own risk.